konstantinvoronov/camerahorizon_overlay/README.md

 Many cheap android phone yet lack magneticfield sensor and thus lack positioning feature

-CameraLevel_Overlay is a simple way to make photography style Horizontal level using only Accelerometer sensor You can receive pitch roll and do custom thing bubblelevel_overlay.setOnActionListener { pitch, roll -> }
+CameraLevel_Overlay is a simple way to make photography style Horizontal level using only Accelerometer sensor

+You can receive pitch roll using bubblelevel_overlay.setOnActionListener { pitch, roll -> }

+or update
-or update CameraLevel_Overlay.update_ui to handle everything inside the class
+CameraLevel_Overlay.update_ui to handle everything in class

 Another good cameralevel overlay based on two sensors https://github.com/cyjack-blip/CameraLevel